This no-bake Chocolate Peanut Butter Pie is a decadently delicious dessert that everyone loves!

 - 1 cup semi-sweet chocolate chips

-- To prepare the crust, blend graham cracker crumbs, 4 tablespoons sugar, brown sugar and melted butter in a bowl until fully combined.
+- To prepare the crust, blend graham cracker crumbs, granulated sugar, brown sugar and melted butter in a bowl until fully combined.
 Press mixture into a 9″ pie plate, covering bottom completely and pushing the crumbs about 1-2 inches up the side of the pie plate.
 Put the pie crust into the freezer while preparing the filling.

 - Whip the 1 1/2 cups heavy cream until it holds peaks.
 Set aside in refrigerator while preparing the rest of the filling.